quartiq/idsp/README.md

 One comprehensive user for these algorithms is [Stabilizer](https://github.com/quartiq/stabilizer).

-## Cosine/Sine
+## Cosine/Sine `cossin`

-This uses a small (128 element or 512 byte LUT), smart octant (un)mapping, linear interpolation and comprehensive analysis of corner cases to achieve a very clean signal (4e-6 RMS error, 9e-6 max error, 108 dB SNR), low spurs, and no bias with about 40 cortex-m instruction per call.
+This uses a small (128 element or 512 byte) LUT, smart octant (un)mapping, linear interpolation and comprehensive analysis of corner cases to achieve a very clean signal (4e-6 RMS error, 9e-6 max error, 108 dB SNR typ), low spurs, and no bias with about 40 cortex-m instruction per call.
 It computes both cosine and sine (i.e. the complex signal) at once given a phase input.

-## atan2
+## Two-argument arcus-tangens `atan2`

-This returns a phase given a complex signal (a pair of in-phase/`x`/cosine and quadrature/`y`/sine), The RMS phase error is less than 5e-6 rad, max error is less than 1.2e-5 rad, i.e. 20.5 bit RMS, 19.1 bit max accuracy.
+This returns a phase given a complex signal (a pair of in-phase/`x`/cosine and quadrature/`y`/sine).
+The RMS phase error is less than 5e-6 rad, max error is less than 1.2e-5 rad, i.e. 20.5 bit RMS, 19.1 bit max accuracy.
+The bias is minimal.

 ## ComplexExt